Leadership

 Rabbi Rachel Zerin

-Rabbi Zerin was ordained from the Jewish Theological Seminary in 2015, where she also received her MA in Talmud and completed a unit of Clinical Pastoral Education (CPE).
-Prior to that, she studied at the Conservative Yeshiva in Jerusalem, where she first fell in love with Talmud; and earned her BA in Voice Performance and Religion from Syracuse University.
+A native of Massachusetts, Rabbi Zerin was ordained from the Jewish Theological Seminary in 2015, where she also received her MA in Talmud and completed a unit of Clinical Pastoral Education (CPE).
+She has served at Temple Emanu-El in Providence, RI, and worked for the Cambridge Inter-Faith Programme’s Summer School at Cambridge University.
+Prior to attending JTS, she studied at the Conservative Yeshiva in Jerusalem, where she first fell in love with Talmud; and earned her BA in Voice Performance and Religion from Syracuse University.

 Contact Information: